The Petit Lenormand deck is available now. Limited stock

 Jobs where one accompanies extreme situations while remaining in contact with people's words.

-• Listener in crisis line, intervenor in suicide prevention or emergency unit
+• Listener in a crisis line, intervenor in suicide prevention or emergency unit

-• Chaplain, spiritual companion, therapist, or psychologist working with people in great distress
+• Chaplain, spiritual companion, therapist, or psychologist working with individuals in great distress

-• Associative referent or social worker present in moments of tipping (evictions, breakups, violence, mourning)
+• Associative referent or social worker present during moments of tipping (evictions, breakups, violence, mourning)

 • Professional responsible for announcing or explaining heavy decisions to already fragile individuals